How do I request rederivation of a line?

 - Organise paperwork including customs declaration and export permit for international exports.

-Step 5 Mice will be sent accompanied by a Mouse Passport - a report providing information on genotypes, birth dates, sex, phenotype and line production statistics.
+Exported mice will be sent accompanied by a Mouse Passport – a report providing information on genotypes, birth dates, sex, phenotype and line production statistics.

-Step 1 Ask the relevant research group if they are willing to provide mice.
+- Ask the relevant research group if they are willing to provide mice.

-Step 2 Sign a Material Transfer Agreement ( MTA) or obtain other licensing approval if required.
+- If required: Sign a Material Transfer Agreement ( MTA) or obtain other licensing approval if required.

-Step 3 Obtain AEC and IBC approval.
+- Obtain AEC and IBC approval.
 For Garvan/ St Vincent precinct this includes:

 - Adding the line to an existing protocol using the Inclusion of New Lines Form (AEC intranet) or submitting a new protocol application including the new line.